Budapest Ferenc Liszt International Airport

-It offers international connections primarily within Europe, but also to Africa, to the Middle East, to North America and to the Far East.
-In 2019, the airport handled 16.2 million passengers.
+It offers international connections primarily within Europe, but also to Africa, to the Middle East, and to the Far East.
+In 2024, the airport handled 17.6 million passengers.
 The airport is the headquarters and primary hub for Wizz Air and base for Ryanair.
-In 2012 it experienced a significant drop in aircraft movements and handled cargo, primarily due to the collapse of Malév Hungarian Airlines earlier in the year, hence losing a large portion of connecting passengers.
+In 2012 it experienced a significant drop in aircraft movements and handled cargo, primarily due to the collapse of Malév Hungarian Airlines earlier in the year, hence lost a large portion of connecting passengers.
 It had been the hub for Malév until the airline's bankruptcy on 3 February 2012.